Advaita Vedanta: Historiography

 The historiography of Advaita Vedanta is coloured by Orientalist notions, while modern formulations of Advaita Vedānta, which developed as a reaction to western Orientalism and Perennialism have "become a dominant force in Indian intellectual thought."
 According to Michael S. Allen and Anand Venkatkrishnan, "scholars have yet to provide even a rudimentary, let alone comprehensive account of the history of Advaita Vedānta in the centuries leading up to the colonial period."

 Early Vedānta

 The Upanishads form the basic texts, of which Vedānta gives an interpretation.
 The Upanishads do not contain "a rigorous philosophical inquiry identifying the doctrines and formulating the supporting arguments".
 This philosophical inquiry was performed by the darsanas, the various philosophical schools.

-The Brahma Sutras of Bādarāyana, also called the Vedānta Sutra, were compiled in its present form around 400–450 AD, but "the great part of the Sutra must have been in existence much earlier than that".
-Estimates of the date of Bādarāyana's lifetime differ between 200 BC and 200 AD.
+The Brahma Sutras of Bādarāyana, also called the Vedānta Sutra, were compiled in its present form around 400–450 CE, but "the great part of the Sutra must have been in existence much earlier than that".
+Estimates of the date of Bādarāyana's lifetime differ between 200 BCE and 200 CE.
 The Brahma Sutra is a critical study of the teachings of the Upanishads, possibly "written from a Bhedābheda Vedāntic viewpoint."
 Bādarāyana was not the first person to systematise the teachings of the Upanishads.
 He refers to seven Vedantic teachers before him.